- Wine and dine in Ushuaia, the southernmost city in the world

 Night two is spent at Refugio El Chileno.
 The trail then goes past the base of Almirante Nieto mountain, offering lovely views of Nordenskjöld Lake.
 Four to five hours later, you'll reach the base of Los Cuernos and, just beyond, the Refugio Los Cuernos.
 Many travelers consider this peaceful spot the most charming overnight venue in the park.

 After another night on the trail, you'll hike for two hours to reach Campamento Italiano, where it's best to leave your larger backpack.
 Lighter of load, with just a daypack, start the ascent to the French Glacier lookout.

 The trail continues to Campamento Británico and a fabulous lookout point where you'll see natural landmarks like Paine Grande, Cerro Hoja, Cerro Máscara, Cerro Catedral, Cerro Aleta de Tiburón, and Cuerno Norte.
 On the final night, rest up at Lodge Paine Grande.

 Day 20: Torres del Paine — Trekking to Grey Glacier / Puerto Natales

 After an early start, you'll head off on the roundtrip hike to Grey Glacier lookout.

 On the way, you'll see Grey Lake and the glacier in the distance.
 On the way back, you'll head to Pehoé Lake and catch the catamaran that departs at 6:30 pm, carrying you to Pudeto sector.
 There, a bus will be waiting to take you back to Puerto Natales, where you'll have a late dinner.

-Congratulations: you made it!
+Congratulations, you made it!
 After three weeks of fresh air and adventure, it's time to return to the real world.
-After you have another pisco sour and an empanada or two, a bus will transport you to Punta Arenas airport or Puerto Natales airport to catch your flight back home.
+After you have another pisco sour and an empanada or two, a bus will transport you to either Punta Arenas or Puerto Natales to catch your flight back home.
 Buen viaje!